pytorch/pytorch/docs/source/storage.rst

   - ``dtype``: The data type of the elements in the tensor, such as torch.float32 or torch.int64.
   - ``shape``: A tuple indicating the size of the tensor in each dimension.
   - Stride: The step size needed to move from one element to the next in each dimension.
   - Offset: The starting point in the storage from which the tensor data begins.
+This will usually be 0 for newly created tensors.

 These components together define the structure and data of a tensor, with the storage holding the actual data and the rest serving as metadata.